dynamiterdx/quizzing-app/README.md

-# Practice Better — Minimal Next.js Quizzing App
+# Quizzaroo — Minimal Next.js Quizzing App

-A fast, no-login web app with two modes:
+Quizzaroo is a fast, no-login web app with two modes:

 - Targeted Quiz: generate and grade a focused multiple-choice quiz.
 - Help Me Prepare: adaptive prep that builds a small subtopic map, runs a diagnostic, and drills weak areas.